-The auspicious month of Kartika begins – on the 1st November.
+The auspicious month of Kartika begins – on the 21st of October 2021.
 During this month, we honour Krishna’s extraordinary loving exchanges with His pure devotees by singing Damodarastakam and offering candles daily.

 One such devotee, Yashoda, forgets that Krishna is God and relates to Him as His mother.
 When Krishna steals butter and yoghurt, Yasoda chases and then binds Him.
 This supremely charming pastime has been remembered, sung about, and honoured through the ages.
 Any spiritual activity we do during Kartika is magnified, so it’s an ideal time for us to immerse ourselves in Krishna consciousness.